Kostia7177/proto-transformer/README.md

 - SessionHdrIs\<NullType>	- any session invariant; passed to a server after connection will be established at the very beginning of the session;

 ####Request description
-- RequestHdrIs\<JustSize>		- traits-structure with typedef of a request header itself, and two atatic functions that are get and set size from/to header itself see JustSize.hpp file for example; by default header itself is uint32_t and is to be calculated, automatically as a size of request data buffer get/set functions are wrapped ntohl and htonl;
+- RequestHdrIs\<JustSize>		- traits-structure with typedef of a request header itself, and two static functions that are get and set size from/to header itself, see JustSize.hpp file for example; by default header itself is uint32_t and is to be calculated automatically as a size of request data buffer get/set functions are wrapped ntohl and htonl;
 - RequestCompletionIs\<NullType>	- user can specify a request-completion function instead of request header;
 					  note that the request header must be turned to NullType in this case explicitly;
 - RequestDataReprIs\<unsigned char>	- value type of a request vector;